RyanCheddar/De-Anza-Metaverse-Club/retroar/readme.md

 *poster.mp4* is the animated version of the poster, which is overlayed onto the physical poster in the user's camera view.

 *index.html* is the HTML file that contains the entire AR experience.
-More information about it is available inside the file, where I tried to comment as much as possible.
+There are some comments in the JavaScript section of the file, and you can figure out the rest of the file in [MindAR](https://hiukim.github.io/mind-ar-js-doc/)'s documentation.

 ---